alberto-lazari/masters-thesis/chapters/related-work.typ

 == OS-Level Virtualization
 OS-level virtualization frameworks provide a stronger alternative to app-level virtualization by offering enhanced isolation and security guarantees.
 Key projects in this domain include:
-- VPDroid @vpdroid and Cells @cells: these are older, pioneering solutions focused on virtualization for Android systems, focused on isolated execution environments to ensure app separation and control over resource access.
+- VPDroid @vpdroid and Cells @cells: these are older, pioneering virtualization solutions, focused on isolated execution environments to ensure app separation and control over resource access.
   They laid the ground for many of the concepts used in modern Android virtualization.
 - VPBox @vpbox: a recent solution to address some core challenges observed in app-level virtualization,